chelseaharalson/SensorTex/README.md

 #### Notes
 If you get an `IOError: SIFT executable not found` error, try `sudo apt-get install libc6-i386`. `sift` is a 32Bit executable and you need to install additional libraries to make it run on 64Bit systems.
-[More info and background on the misleading error message on unix.stackexchange](http://unix.stackexchange.com/a/13409/11381)

 ### Install these Python libraries: